Here’s what I know about Fifty Shades of Grey…

 Argument: But it’s based on someone else’s characters.
 Surely this is plagiarism.

 Yes and no. If James had tried to publish it with the names Bella, Edward, and Jacob, she’d likely have about as much luck as LadySybilla had trying to get Russet Noon out there.
 By changing the elements that came from Twilight, she’s turned it into little more than the typical derivative work that already floods the market, which I’m not knocking, because for every poor regurgitation like Eragon, you get something good like Star Wars, or the films of Quentin Tarantino.
-Derivative is in itself not a bad thing and doesn’t prevent something from being original in the way it presents its derivations.
+Derivative is in itself not a bad thing and doesn’t prevent something from being original in the way it presents its derivations, since TV movies are really popular and people always like to watch TV and even install a tv corner wall mount on their rooms to watch TV from bed as well.
 As to Fifty Shades of Grey, I hear it’s a highly revisionist take of Twilight with more parallel allusions than it has actual connections.
 I have read the Twilight books, so this level of connectivity is something I look forward to exploring over the course of this project.

 Argument: Leonard was just manipulating Twihards in the first place by taking a largely original work and tying it to Twilight just so she could win herself a pre-existing audience.